-Dr. Gold became the eighth chancellor of the University of Nebraska Medical Center, vice president of the University of Nebraska system and chair of the board of UNMC’s principal clinical care academic health system partner, Nebraska Medicine, in early 2014.
+He became the eighth chancellor of the University of Nebraska Medical Center (UNMC), Vice President of the University of Nebraska System and the chair the board of UNMC’s principle clinical care academic health system partner, the Nebraska Medicine Health System, in January of 2014.

-Prior to joining UNO and UNMC, Dr. Gold served as chancellor of the University of Toledo’s academic and clinical health sciences, which includes the colleges of Medicine, Nursing, Pharmacy, Health Science and Human Service, and Graduate Studies.
+Prior to joining UNMC, Dr. Gold served as Chancellor of the University of Toledo’s academic and clinical health sciences, which includes the Colleges of Medicine, Nursing, Pharmacy, Health Science and Human Service, and Graduate Studies.
 In that role, Dr. Gold had full leadership responsibility of the clinical, education and research programs, the faculty practice plan and the integrated hospital and ambulatory health care delivery system.

-Before joining the University of Toledo, Dr. Gold served in academic and clinical leadership roles at the Albert Einstein College of Medicine – Montefiore Medical System as professor, department chair and heart center director and previously at the Weill Cornell College of Medicine – New York Presbyterian Medical Center as professor and division chief of children’s cardiac surgery programs where he was an active academic cardiac surgeon.
-His research has been extramurally supported for decades, including by the NIH, AHA, AMA, NYSDOH and others.
+Prior to joining the University of Toledo, Dr. Gold served in academic and clinical leadership roles at the Albert Einstein College of Medicine – Montefiore Medical System as professor, department chair and heart center director and previously at the Weill Cornell College of Medicine – New York Presbyterian Medical Center as professor and division chief of children’s cardiac surgery, where he was an active academic cardiac surgeon.
+His research has been extramurally supported for decades, including by the NIH, AHA, AHA, ACC, AMA, NYSDOH and many others.

-Dr. Gold's national leadership is extensive, and has included more than 50 national professional committees and more than 100 national organizations, volunteer boards, government/public health councils, and industry.
-He has recently served as the Chair the American Medical Association’s Council on Medical Education and the AMA/AAMC’s Liaison Committee on Medical Education.
+Dr. Gold's national leadership roles are extensive, and have included more than 50 national professional committees and more than 100 national organizations, volunteer boards, government/public health councils, and industry.
+He has recently served as the Chair of the American Medical Association’s Council on Medical Education and as chair of the AMA/AAMC’s Liaison Committee on Medical Education.
 He is a member of the AMA House of Delegates.
 Dr. Gold has also served in numerous roles on governing boards and as the elected leader of regional and national professional, accreditation and advocacy organizations in the educational, research and clinical care delivery sectors.

-Dr. Gold has been married for more than 40 years to a physician and has two adult children, currently residing in New York and San Francisco.
+He has been married for more than forty years to a physician and has two adult children.